TomKugelman/2020-DevOps-Case-Study-1/README.md

     - Push to docker hub

         // This will require your DockerHub credentials setup in Jenkins credentials
+        // NOTE: We have skipped this step due to lack of test cases and issues with
+        //      jenkins running docker containers while in a container

     ### Stage: Deploy
     - Instruct our ansible controller to start minikube, which will serve as our kubernetes control plane.

         // Because ansible is installed in the same instance as our Jenkins, we can run ansible commands (ad-hoc ro     playbooks) from inside our jenkinsfile.

     - If our kubernetes.yml is filled out, we can have ansible apply it to our cluster.
     - Success!
 Kubernetes should have created 3 pods that are running our application.
 Try exposing the service and accessing the static web app!